Beyond First-Order: Learning Riemannian Geometries for Invariant Visual Place Recognition: Introduction

 Existing aggregation methods primarily fall into two categories, yet both face distinct dilemmas.
 The first category is Supervised Implicit Aggregation \cite{ali2023mixvpr, lu2024cricavpr}.
 These methods employ massive Multi-Layer Perceptrons (MLPs) or attention mechanisms, attempting to implicitly approximate the compositional rules between features through intensive training on specific datasets.
 However, this strategy essentially encodes domain-specific data-driven priors rather than learning general physical laws, leading to heavy reliance on training data and limited generalization capabilities in cross-domain scenarios.
 The second category is Unsupervised First-order Aggregation \cite{keetha2023anyloc, malone2025hyperdimensional}.
 To maintain an unsupervised nature, these methods often revert to rudimentary aggregation schemes, such as Generalized Mean (GeM) pooling \cite{radenovic2018fine} or VLAD clustering.
 While these methods based on First-order Statistics are general, they neglect the rich structural correlations among features, resulting in inherent sensitivity to environmental perturbations.

 We advocate revisiting this problem from a geometric perspective to overcome these limitations.
 Drastic environmental changes (such as illumination scaling and viewpoint rotation) can be approximately modeled as affine transformations within the feature space.
 We demonstrate through theoretical derivation and extensive experiments that, first-order statistics (mean) are unstable and drift with transformations.
-However, second-order statistics (covariance) exhibit a unique advantage—they possess an intrinsic Congruence Property.
+However, second-order statistics (covariance) exhibit a unique advantage---they possess an intrinsic Congruence Property.
 This implies that the covariance matrix can naturally resist additive noise and maintain the consistency of the topological structure of feature distribution under multiplicative transformations.
 Mathematically, this second-order structure resides on the Symmetric Positive Definite (SPD) manifold \cite{huang2017riemannian}.
 This provides us with a theoretical foundation to achieve robustness relying solely on the intrinsic geometric properties of the data, without depending on parameter learning.

 In this work, we introduce Riemannian Invariant Aggregation (RIA) operator, an explicit geometric modeling paradigm.
 RIA explicitly extracts the intrinsic second-order covariance structure of the scene, obviating the need for learned parameters to approximate structural information.
 We leverage Riemannian Manifold Mapping to project the non-Euclidean geometric structure into a statistically well-behaved tangent space, thereby achieving compatibility with standard Euclidean retrieval.
-By relying on analytical statistical properties rather than data-driven parameter fitting, RIA establishes a new training-free paradigm, which not only guarantees theoretical interpretability but also demonstrates superior Zero-shot Generalization capabilities in diverse and unseen domains.
+By leveraging analytical statistical properties and geometry-aware manifold mapping, RIA establishes a \textit{unified aggregation framework} that bridges zero-shot deployment and target-domain adaptation.
+This design preserves theoretical interpretability while delivering competitive zero-shot robustness across diverse environmental shifts, and further exploits these geometric priors to achieve state-of-the-art accuracy through fine-tuning.

 The principal contributions of this work are summarized as follows: